 A Message from our Founder:

-Envirepel Energy Inc. (EEI) was founded to convert waste, biomass, and coal into clean renewable forms of energy in ways that were environmentally responsible, compliant with today's environmental laws and profitable.
+Envirepel Energy Inc. (EEI) was founded to convert waste and biomass into clean renewable forms of energy in ways that were environmentally responsible, compliant with today's environmental laws and profitable.
+We set our course to take the waste and discarded biomass from our society and recycle it back into clean energy without polluting.

 We evaluated many biomass and waste to energy project histories, which showed us very distinct success, and failure trends.
 It made sense to us that in going forward, that we should look at history, study the failures and successes of those who tried to do this before, and apply what we find.
 We should try to learn from the successes, and not repeat the failures.

 The Envirepel "solution" is not a replay of 1980's vintage waste-to-energy (WTE) plants, which were developed exclusively for waste reduction via incineration, with electricity generation as a byproduct.
-We are not selling equipment to others, nor are we building projects for equity investors who are only interested in money.
-We are doing this for ourselves, and our Strategic partners.
+We are not selling equipment to others, we will make equipment for our own use as we intend to own and operate the Renewable Energy Facilities (REF) with our Strategic partners.
+We are doing this for our stockholders, with our Strategic partners.

-I do believe we have designed one of the most straightforward and simple combustion processes our industry has ever seen.
+We have designed one of the most straightforward and simple combustion processes our industry has ever seen, and we designed it to be able to consume almost anything, and not pollute.
 It certainly has proven itself in our Research and Development work to be one of the cleanest combustion designs for solid fuels ever demonstrated from an emissions perspective.
-Please take a look at our technical brief as a reference http://www.envirepel.com/crt2.pdf
+Please look at our 2013 Emissions test report at http://www.envirepel.com/test1.pdf

-We have proven that our system can make a gas out of solid fuels, burn that gas cleanly, generate heat from the process to produce steam in a boiler, and spin a turbine generator to make electricity.
-The next step of converting CO2 into methane so we can produce bio-fuels is where you meet us in our story.
+We have proven that our high temperature ceramic system can rapidly decompose materials into a gas, burn that gas cleanly, sending heat from the process to produce steam in a heat recovery boiler, and spin a turbine generator to make electricity.

 We believe in the importance of environmental stewardship with industrial development.
 We believe in sustainable practices that are financially responsible yet profitable.
 Most people assumed that we just meant producing electricity and keeping the parking lot clean, however, its a much larger picture.
-Putting people back to work is just part of the effort, replacing the domestic supply of petroleum from the waste and available biomass in our country is our goal.
+During our development work using our Research and Development combustion system, we found we could gasify and combust coal cleanly, and may have opened up an entirely new market for us as a “scrubber” for existing coal fired power plants.

-The first phase of our Strategic Plan is to build our first Ultra Low emissions Waste to Energy Facility and show our industry it works.
+The first phase of our Strategic Plan is to build our first Ultra Low emissions Waste to Energy Facility and show our industry it works and generate some capital for our expansion.
 The next step is to build on landfills where we can take advantage of the infrastructure that already exists both in daily fuel supply (trucks coming to the landfills), and fuel reserves (buried waste).

 There is enough carbon contained in the waste that is buried every day in our Nation's landfills, stuff that we just throw away, that if it was recycled properly using our process, it could provide a significant portion of our Nation's liquid fuel needs.
 The contract forests that are grown and managed for the paper industry could deliver about the same fuel supply as the waste stream.
 However, if you consider the coal industry and the amount of CO2 produced there, we could produce enough gasoline, diesel, jet fuel and home heating oil to supply our entire Nation's petroleum needs.

-We have created a carbon cycle that is sustainable, profitable, and
+We have discovered a carbon cycle that is sustainable, profitable,

 facility of ours will do more to reduce the levels of CO2 in our